 Explanation for patients

-We've also created a video for patients to watch before their first video session with their therapist, allowing them to see all of the steps in advance, before giving it a go.
+We've also created a video for your patients to watch before their first video session with their therapist, allowing them to see all of the steps in advance, before giving it a go.
 This may be especially useful to those who feel that they aren't particularly ‘tech-savvy’.

 Do you work in a practice or organisation and want to use this video to inform your patients?
 Please feel free to use it - you can share it either by using the YouTube link, downloading the video, or you can ask us for the file.
 There is also a written version of this manual on the patient support site.

 Are you the Minddistrict application manager at your organisation?
 A lot of your therapists may soon start using video sessions, which could include colleagues who haven't logged into Minddistrict for a while, or those who might not yet have an account.
 Our Checklist for video calling was created for application managers and takes you step-by-step though the process of managing user accounts and logging in.
 Help your colleagues move forward!
 Read the checklist.